koyeb/koyeb-python-sdk/docs/sandbox.md

 **Arguments**:

 - `path` - Absolute path to the file
 - `encoding` - File encoding (default: "utf-8").
-Use "base64" for binary data.
+Use "base64" for binary data,
+  which will decode the base64 content and return bytes.

 **Returns**:

-- `FileInfo` - Object with content and encoding
+- `FileInfo` - Object with content (str or bytes if base64) and encoding

 <a id="koyeb/sandbox.filesystem.AsyncSandboxFilesystem.mkdir"></a>